dannsam/xenko-docs/manual/virtual-reality/enable-vr.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Programmer</span>

 This page explains how to add support for the Oculus Rift and Vive devices to your game.
-Xenko will support other devices soon.
+Future versions of Xenko will support other devices.

 1. In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor**.